 Nutrition: A vegetarian/pescetarian for about 10 years, I decided a couple of years ago that my life was better without dairy as well and now live a plant-based lifestyle and actively try to be more educated about this lifestyle.

 Athletics: After playing volleyball, soccer and lacrosse in high school, I kept an active lifestyle throughout college by road biking, spinning at a gym, running, weight training, skiing, and practicing yoga.
 In the summer of 2011 I raced my first sprint triathlon and in 2013 my first half-Ironman!
 I ran my first marathon in 2012 and my first ultra-marathon in 2015.
-I love running the trails near my house, and am a recent CrossFit convert.
+In September of 2016 I completed my first full Ironman!
+I love running the trails near my house, and dabbled for a couple of years in CrossFit.
 In general I try to stay as active as possible by hiking, running, biking or any activity that lets me take advantage of the space and terrain around me.

 A little bit more about me: Dallas, TX is my original home, although I don’t really have an accent so it’s hard to tell sometimes, and as one of six kids, over half of my family is there so I visit often.
 I love to travel both internationally and around the United States.
 After Tufts I moved from the northeast down to Asheville, NC where I worked for two years with the Asheville City Schools Foundation.
-I currently study, run, bike and live in Carrboro, NC while attending grad school at UNC Chapel Hill.
+I currently work, run, bike and live in the Triangle after attending grad school at UNC Chapel Hill.
 Several things are guaranteed to make me happy: dogs, green tea, dark chocolate, and books.

 In an over-simplified nutshell I consider myself a plant-based endurance athlete hoping to inspire the people around me to live more active and healthy lives!